Ricette di Sicilia

 📦 Storage

-- • Reheat gently over a low heat with a splash of olive oil to prevent the pasta from drying out.
+- • When reheating, do so gently over a low heat with a splash of extra virgin olive oil to prevent the pasta drying out or becoming tough.

 🍷 Pairing